Wat Chedi Luang

 Wat Chedi Luang (ᩅᩢ᩠ᨯᩮᨧᨯᩦ᩠ᨿ᩺ᩉ᩠ᩅᩖᨩᩅᩴᩬᩁᩅᩥᩉᩣ᩠ᩁ; วัดเจดีย์หลวง, lit.
-'Temple of the big stupa or temple of the royal stupa') is a Buddhist temple in the historic centre of Chiang Mai, Thailand.
+'Temple of the grand stupa') is a Buddhist temple in the historic centre of Chiang Mai, Thailand.
 The current temple grounds were originally made up of three temples — Wat Chedi Luang, Wat Ho Tham and Wat Sukmin.

 History

 The construction of the temple started in the 14th century, when Saenmueangma planned to bury the ashes of his father in the place.
 After 10 years of building time it was left unfinished, later to be continued after the death of the king by his widow.
 Probably due to stability problems it took until the mid-15th century to be finished during the reign of Tilokaraj.
 It was then 82 m high and had a base diameter of 54 m, at that time the largest building of all Lan Na.
 In 1468, the Emerald Buddha was installed in the eastern niche.
 In 1545, the upper 30 m of the structure collapsed after an earthquake, and shortly thereafter, in 1551, the Emerald Buddha was moved to Luang Prabang.

 In the early 1990s the chedi was reconstructed, financed by UNESCO and the Japanese government.
 However the result is somewhat controversial, as some claim the new elements are in Central Thai style, not Lanna style.
 For the 600th anniversary of the chedi in 1995, a copy of the Emerald Buddha made from black jade was placed in the reconstructed eastern niche.
 The icon is named official Phra Phut Chaloem Sirirat, but is commonly known as Phra Yok.